gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileClassification.md

 In addition, this cmdlet does not support a service principal account in Azure Active Directory; you must run it interactively with a user account.

-NOTE: This cmdlet is currently in preview and is not included in the 1.4.21.0 version of the module.
-To run this cmdlet, you must install a preview version of the client and the module version number must be at least 1.5.16.0.

 ## EXAMPLES

 ### Example 1: Scan all files in a folder and any of its subfolders, and apply labels according to the configured conditions for automatic classification